LGBudd/Champaign-Custom-Scenery/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

 The zip archives on the Releases page were created using the TerraGear and TerraGear-GUI programs developed by the FlightGear project.
 The git repository includes the source data.
-To download the resulting scenery, go to the Releases page and download the zip archives.

 ## Chicago and Bloomington Areas Custom Scenery